nhague/create-rn-app-mcp/DEVICE_ORIENTATION_GUIDE.md

 - **Portrait only:** Social media, messaging, content consumption
 - **Landscape only:** Games, video apps, presentation apps
 - **Both:** Most flexible, requires careful UI design

+---

+## 🌐 Note on React Web Projects

+When you select a React web scaffold, device constraints are handled inside the generated CSS/HTML instead of native manifests.
+Tablet mockups receive a fixed viewport (768×1024 portrait or 1024×768 landscape) and include the Android frame, guided drawers, and global controls.
+Phone mockups constrain the layout to 390×844.